Teun/SnappetChallenge/README.md

 * Open the project in Visual Studio 2012.
 * Restore dependencies from NuGet Package Manager.
 * In Web.config, use "DataSetLimit" appsetting to set the limit of data you want to populate through data migration or leave empty to load all data from work.json presented in App_Data folder.
-* Open NuGet package manager console and Run 'Update-Database'.
+* Open NuGet package manager console and Run 'Update-Database' on Project Snappet.WebAPI.
 (Remember that  it may take a while to seed the data from work.json, use "DataSetLimit" to load less data).
 * On successful database migration, a table 'dbo.Works' in your local database should be created with pre-populated data from 'work.json'.
-* After setup and migration is completed, You can run both front-end and back-end application together in Visual Studio 2012 using Start.
+* After setup and migration is completed, You can run both Frontend and BackEnd application together in Visual Studio 2012 using Start.

    - Frontend should be available on URL: http://localhost:1096/
    - BackEnd should be available on URL: http://localhost:2225/

+#### Note:

-*Note: The frontend app (Snappet.Client) uses back-end URL which is defined in a constant service called "appSettings" in ./common/common.js
+  - The Frontend app (Snappet.Client) uses BackEnd URL fro API calls defined in a constant service called "appSettings" in ./common/common.js.
+  - CORS is enabled in Web.config file using a custom header under system.webServer section.
+  - Connection string name is set in Context class as 'DefaultConnection'.

 ### Thank you